 Within the CSD Department, Mark E. Bernstein, Ed.D., is coordinator of the Deafness Studies/Deaf Education major, and he teaches courses related to deafness and deaf education.
-He is also the Associate Dean for Student Affairs in the College of Communication.
+He is also the Associate Dean for Undergraduate Education in the Moody College.
 He has been a classroom teacher of deaf children, and his degree is in the area of applied psycholinguistics and child language acquisition.
 Dr. Bernstein's scholarly interests range from techniques for speech development in the deaf, to working with parents of hearing impaired children, to descriptive studies of the use of simultaneous communication, to language categories and lexical acquisition in children.

 Dr. Bernstein has published in Applied Psycholinguistics, Sign Language Studies, The American Annals of the Deaf, and the Journal of Child Language, among others.
 He has served on the editorial boards of The American Annals of the Deaf and the Journal of Learning Disabilities, and has reviewed for Language, Speech, and Hearing Services in Schools.